 We descend, not because we want to, but because we must.
 In many ancient myths, descent is an integral part of the Great Feminine Round of Life and Death.
 We are mortal and vulnerable.
 We live in a world of catastrophe and chaos, personal loss and social threat.

 We are thrown down.
 We are helped up.
 Miraculously, we find our way to life again.

-You’ll enjoy Jean Raffa’s article Inanna: Myth of Descent.
+For one of my most well read articles about mythology, see Have They Forgotten They Are Mortal?
+Lessons from Hecate.
+You’ll also enjoy Jean Raffa’s article Inanna: Myth of Descent.
 As opposed to our culture’s interest in ascent myths of heros and conquerers, myths of descent teach us how to survive and grow when we lose what is precious to us.[i]
 Diane Wolkstein and Samuel Noah Kramer, Inanna: Queen of Heaven and Earth, Harper and Row, 1983, p.
 52.

 [ii] Ibid, p.
 57.